dedalozzo/www.elephantoncouch.com/_docs/introduction.md

 ### CLI

-Like the two above, the CLI is provided, for your convenience, in the form of a Composer package.
+Like the two above, the CLI is provided for your convenience in the form of a Composer package.
 It's really easy to install and like any other Unix command, it comes within an integrated help.
 Everything you do from Futon and Fauxton, can be done using the CLI.
 To be honest you can do more, you can do more complex queries, etc.